rossetti/KSLBook/docs/07-Chapter7.md

     private val generator = EventGenerator(this, this::arrivals, tba, tba)
 ```

-The two pools are shared between two processes using straightforward seize-delay-release logic.
+The two pools are shared between two processes using straightforward *(seize-delay-release)* logic.
+Notice that the `addToSequence` parameter of the `process()` function is set to false.
+This is done because the `Customer` class has two processes defined and we do not need the second process (`usePool2`) to start immediately after the first process completes.

 ```kt
     private inner class Customer: Entity() {